 Want to travel by train in Europe but don't know where to start?

 Europe's extensive railway network is intimidating.
 It's scary at first with so many different connections, unfamiliar languages and unknown places.
 But, if you're nervous about Interrailing across Europe, don't worry.
-You'll soon find travelling by rail is very relaxing and the very best way to hop between countries.
+You'll soon find travelling by rail is very relaxing and the best way to hop between countries.
 Check out our suggestions to make the most of your Interrail trip!

-Why you should consider Interrail
+Why you should travel Europe with Interrail

 With the Global Pass, you have complete flexibility to travel whenever and wherever you want.
 Plus, we'll even deliver your mobile Pass straight to your phone, so you don't have to worry about losing it.